egedemirtas/java-ocp/README.md

 Lemur lemur = new Lemur();
 Object lemurAsObject = lemur;
 ```
 - Even though the Lemur object has been assigned to a reference with a different type, the object itself has not changed and still exists as a Lemur object in memory.
-What has changed, then, is our ability to access methods within the Lemur class with the lemurAsObject reference.
-Without an explicit cast back to Lemur, as you’ll see in the next section, we no longer have access to the Lemur properties of the object.
+What has changed, then, is our ability to access methods within the Lemur class with the `lemurAsObject` reference.

 1. The type of the object determines which properties exist within the object in memory.
 2. The type of the reference to the object determines which methods and variables are accessible to the Java program.